Skip main navigation

 Current and future work

-In this first phase of the project we have covered the period up to 1805, comprising 57 verse and prose translations of the "Elegy" in eleven languages (Danish, French, German, Italian, Latin, Polish, Portuguese, Russian, Spanish, Swedish, and Welsh).
+In this second phase of the project we have covered the period up to 1850, comprising 112 verse and prose translations of the "Elegy" in 16 languages (Armenian, Danish, French, German, Hebrew, Hungarian, Italian, Latin, Polish, Portuguese, Romanian, Russian, Slovene, Spanish, Swedish, and Welsh).
 We have opted for this approach, because it should help to more easily contextualize the translations in their historical contexts, make them more easily comparable across languages, and avoids any potential copyright issues.
-We plan to extend this range to the 1830s and beyond (adding many more translations and languages) in future phases of the project.
+We plan to extend this range into the second half of the 19th century and beyond (adding many more translations and languages) in future phases of the project.
 N.B.
-We are aware of a number of lacunae from the period covered by this first installment of the project that have yet to be added in full-text.
+We are aware of a number of lacunae from the period covered by the project that have yet to be added in full-text.
 The reason why the translations have been omitted is given in each case.

 Technical note